-1. Colorado Elderly and Disabled Waiver – Provides services to disabled individuals and seniors living at home and in assisted living facilities to promote independent living and prevent premature nursing home placements.
+1. Colorado Elderly, Blind and Disabled (EBD) Waiver – Provides services to disabled individuals and seniors living at home and in assisted living facilities to promote independent living and prevent premature nursing home placements.
 Assistance may include adult day care, personal care assistance, personal emergency response systems, and more.

-2. Colorado CDASS Program – A program option in regards to how one receives their long-term care services.
+2. Colorado Consumer Directed Attendant Support Services (CDASS) Program – A program option in regards to how one receives his/her long-term care services.
 CDASS allows program participants to self-direct their own care, acting as the employer of their attendant care provider.